Untimely rains hit India's summer crops, delay rural economy recovery

 After the ample monsoon rains, The Solvent Extractors' Association (SEA) had expected India soybean harvest to be more than 10 million tonnes, just a little down on 2018's 10.3 million tonnes.

-But heavy recent rains damaged the crop in Maharashtra and Madhya Pradesh, which account for more than 85% of India's output, and forced the trade body to cut that estimate to below 9 million tonnes, said B.V.
+But heavy recent rains damaged the crop in Maharashtra and Madhya Pradesh, which account for more than 85 percent of India's output, and forced the trade body to cut that estimate to below 9 million tonnes, said B.V.
 Mehta, executive director of the SEA.

 As a result local soybean prices have risen to their highest in 3-1/2 years, making exports of soymeal uncompetitive, traders said.